Hannover-pm/App-DancePage/README.md

     dzil listdeps | cpanm

-The following software have to be installed:
+The following software has to be installed:

 * [OpenSSL](http://www.openssl.org/)